fractal-analytics-platform/fractal-client/docs/development.md

 [sphinx-argparse plugin](https://sphinx-argparse.readthedocs.io), customized to our needs.

-To build the documentation locally, setup a development python environment (e.g. with `poetry install --extras docs`) and then run one of these commands:
+To build the documentation locally, setup a development python environment (e.g. with `poetry install --with docs`) and then run one of these commands:
 ```
 poetry run mkdocs serve --config-file mkdocs.yml  # serves the docs at http://127.0.0.1:8000
 poetry run mkdocs build --config-file mkdocs.yml  # creates a build in the `site` folder